DemisoDaba/Oasis-Infobyte-Python-Intern/Project-4_Basic_Weather_App/README.md

 # Weather Forecast Applications

-This repository contains two weather forecast applications implemented in Python, catering to both beginner and advanced users.
+This folder contains two weather forecast applications implemented in Python, catering to both beginner and advanced users.
 These applications retrieve current weather information for a specified city using the Open Meteo API.

 ## Beginner-Level Weather App